Have any questions?

 Marta continues to be involved on a local estate where, as part of its diversification plan, she manages an Arabian stud and runs a holiday let.
 She also helps the estate’s farming contractor with his operations, particularly during harvest when she drives a combine or carts harvested grain.

-Marta strongly believes that farmers can play a crucial role in mitigating many effects of climate change by altering some of their practices.
-Major focus should be put on soil health and biodiversity increase.
-She is interested in agroforestry, the integration of trees into arable and livestock systems.
-In her spare time Marta enjoys riding her horse Khalid through Norfolk’s beautiful countryside, learning Russian and swimming in the North Sea.
+Marta strongly believes that farmers can play a crucial role in mitigating many effects of climate change on their farms by altering some of the field management practices.
+Major focus should be put on soil health, biodiversity increase and water preservation.
+She is also interested in all things woodland, especially veteran and ancient trees.
+Marta holds BASIS Certificate in Sustainable Land Management and is due to study BASIS Foundation in Agronomy in late 2025.
+In her spare time Marta enjoys riding her horse Khalid through Norfolk’s beautiful countryside, taking her spaniel Hugo for walks, reading and swimming in the North Sea.